Local moving companies in South Carolina

 Baltimore sources: Zumper, Zillow, Numbeo

-- Rent in Baltimore is about 50% higher than in South Carolina, so make sure to budget extra for your move-in costs and monthly rent.
+- Rent in Baltimore is about 50% higher than in South Carolina.
+Be sure to factor this into your budget.

 - On average, incomes in Baltimore are about 8% lower than in South Carolina.
 Make sure to review your finances and adjust your budget before you move.